-Shaver Hall, NYC’s forthcoming food hall, is going to change the way you think about the Midtown restaurant scene.
+Shaver Hall is going to change the way you think about the Midtown restaurant scene.

-Elegant yet inviting, the 35,000 square foot space is located within Amazon’s Hank Building, which was once the sight of the iconic Lord & Taylor department store.
+The 35,000 square foot food hall is located within Amazon’s Hank Building, which was once the sight of the iconic Lord & Taylor department store.
 It’s named in honor of Dorothy Shaver, the president of Lord & Taylor and the first woman to head a multimillion-dollar business.
+(Love the feminist energy!)

 A look inside Shaver Hall, NYC’s Midtown game-changer